manuelbl/SwissQRBill/README.md

 - is free – even for commecial use (MIT License)
 - is available on Maven Central

 **Note**: This library implements version 1.0 of the *Swiss Implementation Guidelines QR-bill*.
 The document is currently undergoing a revsion.
 A new version is expected by mid of November 2018.
-The library will be updated by the end of 2018 to confirm with the revised version of the document.
+The library will be updated by the end of 2018 to conform to the revised version of the document.

 ## Getting started